|Present: ||Supervisor Fairbairn and Councilpersons Fairbairn, Sackel, Schluter and Shaver.

 C. Barnhart Bridge.
 Discussion.
 Tough task.
 Structure is sound, just cosmetics (paint) required.
 Possibly paint 2 faces.
 Need staging area.

 D. Permission has been granted to access property adjoining Rider Hollow Garage for tree work.

 Discussion.
 Check sent has been deposited, no correspondence.
 If no further correspondence, perhaps will send another check next month, 2022 premium up $200 from 2021 level.

 RISING COMMUNITY RECONSTRUCTION PROGRAM:

-Councilman Sackelmade a motion to adjourn at 7:45 PM, which wasseconded by Supervisor Fairbairnand passed with all in favor.
+Councilman Fairbairn made a motion to adjourn at 7:40 PM, which was seconded by Councilman Sackel and passed with all in favor.